astrivant/polyad/docs/deployment/operator.md

 See [Buildx setup and local image loading](containers.md#production) for builder requirements and the single-platform `--load` alternative used with Kind.
-The default image name is a publication target, not an assertion that an image is published.
-Build and supply an image first.
-Helm installs CRDs from `crds/` but does not upgrade or remove them automatically; review and apply CRD schema changes separately before a chart upgrade.
-Removing the operator while graphs still have finalizers prevents their cleanup until the operator returns.
+Build and publish the operator image, then configure the chart to use it.
+Helm installs CRDs from `crds/`; review and apply CRD schema changes separately before a chart upgrade.
+Drain graph finalizers before removing the operator so cleanup can complete.

 CI runs Python checks, uses `astrivant/hypothesis-helm` to property-test the Helm chart, and exercises real lifecycle behavior in a disposable kind cluster.
 The operator does not require hypothesis-helm at runtime.